SelimcChichaWebDev/SelimcChichaWebDev/README.md

 Hi!
 I'm **Selim**, a Junior Frontend Developer who believes that code is more than logic – it’s poetry.
 My journey is one of curiosity, exploration, and creativity.
 Currently, I’m diving into the world of **Python** to expand my horizons and craft smarter solutions.

+📚 At the moment I am studying at TTweII Institute

 ---